Home / Key Information / Safeguarding

 Samaritans – confidential 24 hour helpline 116 123

 Remember if you need someone to talk to you can talk to anyone at school or alternatively you can ring Childline on 0800 11 11 – 24 Hour Line.
-Please find further information about E-Safety on our computing page.
+Please find further information about online safety on our online safety page